-Welcome to the inaugural installment of this new column in FORGE.
-It will be dedicated to the financial issues facing manufacturing businesses, providing guidance on financial matters to those who may not have a dedicated CFO on staff and providing additional financial insight to those who do.
+This column is dedicated to the financial issues facing forging businesses.
+It provides guidance on financial matters to those who may not have a dedicated CFO on staff and additional financial insight to those who do.